MrScislowski/student-help-queue/README.md

 - `email`: String - email address of the user
 - `givenName`: String - given name of the user
 - `familyName`: String - family name of the user

+# ChatGPT prompt

+I am writing a web app that is like a ticketing systems for teachers and students to use.
+Teachers can create classes, and separate queues within each class.
+Queues could represent immediate requests for assistance, or indicate that an assignment has been completed.
+Students can then add their names to these queues, and they (or their teacher) can remove their name once the request has been resolved.

+The structure of the web app is a backend in nodeJS using express that communicates with a MongoDB database.
+There are two frontend apps - one for use by teachers, and one for use by students.

+The student frontend allows students to view the active queues in their class, and they can add and remove the names from those queues.

+The teacher frontend allows the teacher to remove names from queues, but also to rename queues, change their visibility, and add/remove queues.